WorkTime is a great addition to your business

-After some time of using WorkTime, the company CEO gave us the following feedback: “WorkTime helped us save approximately $7,500 per employee per year”.
+They contacted WorkTime and after a period of using the employee monitoring software, the company’s CEO gave us the following feedback: “WorkTime helped us save approximately $7,500 per employee every year”.

-A U.S. Healthcare organization had 5000+ employees.
-WorkTime helped to discover that 5% of working hours were spent for socializing.
+A U.S. Healthcare organization with over 5000+ employees had issues relating to time management and social media usage.
+WorkTime discovered that 5% of working hours were spent on socializing.

 Productivity is the keystone of every company success.
 But not many businesses measure employees performance and improve it on a constant basis.

 WorkTime can help to identify the following productivity issues:

 Every employee needs clear directions to work as expected.
 If there’s no clarity on how and when things should be done, then most likely, the employee will underperform.

 WorkTime reports give insights that help employers identify productivity loopholes and make the necessary improvements.